Preserving linear invariants in ensemble filtering methods: Computational examples

 where the last equality is due to the orthonormality of $\Q$.
 One can verify that the linear invariant $\x \mapsto\Uperp^\top \x$ with $\Uperp = \Q \widetilde{\U}_\perp \in \real{4}$ is preserved by \eqref{eqn:embedded_lorenz63}:

 where $\langle \cdot, \cdot \rangle$ denotes the Euclidian scalar product in $\real{n}$.
 The random orthogonal rotation $\Q \in \real{4 \times 4}$ is constructed by extracting the $Q$ factor of the QR factorization of a $4 \times 4 $ matrix whose entries are drawn from the standard Gaussian distribution.
 To solve \eqref{eqn:embedded_lorenz63}, we use a fourth-order RK time integration scheme \citep{rackauckas2017differentialequations}.
 The time step size between two assimilation cycles is $\dtobs = 5 \cdot 10^{-2}$.
 We observe every component of the state, i.e., $d = n = 4$, corrupted by additive Gaussian observation noise with zero mean and covariance $\sigma_{\Noiseobs}^2 \id{d}$ with $\sigma_{\Noiseobs} = 10^{-2}$.
-The initial distribution $\pdf{\X_0}$ is the standard Gaussian one.
+The initial distribution $\pdf{\X_0}$ is standard Gaussian.
 The true invariant $\C$ is set to $1$.

-In the case of conditionally independent observations, \ie if the likelihood factorizes as $\pdf{\Y \given \X} = \prod_{j=1}^d \pdf{\mathsf{Y}_j \given \X}$, it is equivalent to assimilate a $d$-dimensional observation $\ystar \in \real{d}$ at once, or to assimilate the observation components $y^\star_j \in \real{}, \; j = 1,\ldots, d,$ in $d$ recursive updates.
-We provide a justification in Appendix \ref{apx:recursive_assim}.
+If the observations are conditionally independent, \ie the likelihood factorizes as $\pdf{\Y \given \X} = \prod_{j=1}^d \pdf{\mathsf{Y}_j \given \X}$, it is equivalent to assimilate a $d$-dimensional observation $\ystar \in \real{d}$ at once, or to assimilate the observation components $y^\star_j \in \real{}, \; j = 1,\ldots, d,$ in $d$ recursive updates.
+We provide a justification in \ref{apx:recursive_assim}.
 Thus, the analysis step can be equivalently performed by computing $d$ analysis maps with $n+1$ inputs---each map associated with one observation, or computing a single map with $d + n$ inputs.
 In practice, the number of samples to estimate the analysis map is small compared to the dimensions of the states and observations.
 Thus, to reduce the variance of the resulting analysis map $\tmap$, it is favorable to estimate $d$ transport maps $\smap^{\Xup}$ of $n+1$ inputs rather than a single map $\smap^{\Xup}$ of $d+n$ inputs.
 See \citep{spantini2022coupling, houtekamer2001sequential} for further discussions.
 Following \citep{spantini2022coupling}, we apply the \uncons/\cons stochastic map filters sequentially.
 To allow for a fair comparison, the \uncons \enkf is also applied sequentially in this example.